steveukx/git-js/docs/LEGACY_NODE_VERSIONS.md

 # Legacy Node Versions

 From `v3.x`, `simple-git` will drop support for `node.js` version 10 or below.
+From `v3.8`, `simple-git` will no longer be tested against node version 12 or below.

 To use in lower versions of node, ensure you are also including the necessary polyfills from `core-js`: